ericoporto/ags-manual-wiki/AudioChannel.md

 volume will be set to the DefaultVolume of the new audio clip.

-**NOTE:** The volume returned by this property is the channel's base volume, ie. it does not include the effects of any directional audio set with SetRoomLocation, or any temporary volume drop while speech is playing.
+**NOTE:** The volume returned by this property is the channel's base volume, i.e. it does not include the effects of any directional audio set with SetRoomLocation, or any temporary volume drop while speech is playing.